-- Volumes of airport claims have been decreasing since the spring due to changes in visa policy and processing made by IRCC, including the partial re-imposition of visa requirements for Mexican nationals on February 29, 2024. - The federal Budget 2024 announced \$743.5 million over 5 years, starting in 2024-2025, and \$159.5 million ongoing to stabilize Canada's asylum system.
+- Volumes of airport claims have decreased since their peak in the first half of 2024 due to changes in visa policy and processing made by IRCC, including the partial re-imposition of visa requirements for Mexican nationals and strengthened visa screening. - The federal Budget 2024 announced \$743.5 million over 5 years, starting in 2024-2025, and \$159.5 million ongoing to stabilize Canada's asylum system.
 This investment will allow the system to function more effectively and efficiently in the face of increased volumes, while supporting enhanced program integrity.